Getting Started at BC

 Transfer Credits

-3. Only after you see that your transcript has been received will you then fill out a transfer credit request form where you will select the degree you are pursuing.
-This creates a ticket to evaluations to apply your transfer credits to the appropriate degree pathway (Note: Each time you pursue a new credential at Bellevue College you will need to fill out this form again)
+- After you see that your transcript has been received, then fill out a Transfer Credit Request Form and select the degree you are pursuing.
+This creates a ticket to Evaluations to evaluate your transfer credits to the appropriate degree.
+Note: Each time you pursue a new degree or credential at Bellevue College you will need to fill out this form again).

-4. If programming or technical course substitutions have been approved by the program chair, please contact the program manager after credits have been officially transferred in so that they can fill out a substitution form
+- If programming or technical course substitutions have been approved by the program chair, please contact the Program Manager after credits have been officially transferred in so that they can fill out a substitution form.

-Learn more information on transferring in outside credits and international transcripts https://www.bellevuecollege.edu/transfer/.
+Learn more information on transferring in outside credits and international transcripts.

-In order for a course to be considered an “equivalent course” and qualify as a course substitution, it must overlap 51% or more on course content and outcomes.
+In order for a course to be considered an “equivalent course” and qualify for a course substitution, it must overlap 51% or more in course content and outcomes.
 Students may be asked to provide course descriptions and/or syllabi to determine if it is an appropriate substitution.

-If students have prior work experience or knowledge of a particular course, they may qualify to take an exam demonstrating proficiency rather than taking the class.
-Students working towards the BAS Software Development degree may qualify to take waiver exams or course challenges for the following classes:
+If students have prior work experience or knowledge of course content, they may qualify to take an exam demonstrating proficiency rather than taking the class.
+Please contact the Program Manager.
+Students pursuing the BAS Software Development BAS degree may qualify to take waiver exams or course challenges for the following classes:

-The main differentiation between the course challenge and the waiver exam is credit vs. non-credit.
-The best option is dependent upon the students individual academic goals.
+The main difference between the course challenge and the waiver exam is credit vs. non-credit.
+The best option is dependent upon the student’s individual academic goals.

 Course Challenge (For Credit):

-If a student is pursuing a credential/degree and does not have any credits that can be substituted for the course requirement, the student will need to take the course challenge exam to get the credit (costs 40% of tuition).
-As long as the student passes the exam they will be awarded the credit.
+If a student is pursuing a credential/degree and does not have any course that can be substituted for the course requirement, the student can take the course challenge exam and pay a fee (40% of regular tuition).
+As long as the student passes the exam, they will be awarded the credit.

 Waiver Exam (No Credit):